-32. A post-IPO company submits an equity plan for approval by public shareholders for the first time, solely for 162(m) purposes.
+33. A post-IPO company submits an equity plan for approval by public shareholders for the first time, solely for 162(m) purposes.
 The company will not be adding shares to the plan or in any way changing any provision in the plan.
 How will ISS review the plan?

-ISS generally recommends support for all proposals that only seek 162(m) approval, do not increase the share reserve or extend the term of the plan, and where the Compensation Committee (or other administrating committee) is fully independent per ISS' definitions.
-However, all equity plans put up for shareholder approval, for any reason, for the first time following a company's IPO will receive a standard analysis, including Plan Cost, Plan Features, and Grant Practices under the Equity Plan Scorecard policy.
+ISS generally recommends support for all proposals that only seek 162(m) approval, do not increase the share reserve or include bundled amendments, and where the Compensation Committee (or other administrating committee) is fully independent per ISS' definitions.
+However, if it is the first time the equity plan is put up for shareholder approval, for any reason, for the first time (including following a company's IPO), then the proposal will receive a standard EPSC evaluation, including Plan Cost, Plan Features, and Grant Practices under the Equity Plan Scorecard policy.
 This is to ensure that public shareholders voting on the plan for the first time are not disadvantaged due to adverse provisions that could have a more detrimental impact than a potential loss of tax deductions related to named executive officer grants.
-The standard analysis will include, as applicable, Equity Plan Scorecard evaluation and consideration of problematic plan provisions, such as repricing without specific shareholder approval.